superbrothers/kubernetes-docs/kubectl_plugin_list.md

 ## kubectl plugin list

-list all visible plugin executables on a user's PATH
+List all visible plugin executables on a user's PATH

 ### Synopsis